Search or browse for information on Prescription Drugs

 |02368293||MYLAN-LOSARTAN 100MG TABLET|

 Losartan belongs to a family of medications known as angiotensin II receptor blockers.
-These medications are used to lower mild to moderate hypertension (high blood pressure).
+These medications are used in adults and children over the age of six to lower mild-to-moderate hypertension (high blood pressure).

 Angiotensin II is a chemical that the body releases to cause the constriction of blood vessels.
 Losartan blocks the action of angiotensin II, resulting in the relaxation of the blood vessels.
 This relaxation causes the blood pressure to drop.
 The full effects of losartan are usually seen within 3 to 6 weeks after treatment has started.
 Losartan may be used alone or in combination with a diuretic (water pill).